White-Hare/astro-internalization-with-dynamic-routing/README.md

 First lets start with configuration.
 We have to define i18n settings.
 I used Turkish and English languages for my project and default locale for my website was Turkish.
 Also for this project Turkish language have been designated as fallback language.

-Finally routing set to manual.
-Also you can use options like _prefixDefaultLocale_ I found manual routing with middleware much more easier to handle.
+Routing is set to manual.
+While options like _prefixDefaultLocale are available, manual routing combined with middleware is easier to manage in this setup.

 astro.config.mjs